DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLoggerDevelopment/index.rst

 have to make a new class named *[Backendname]Backend* in this package inheriting from *AbstractBackend*.
 For instance, the class name of the *stdout Backend* is *StdoutBackend*.
+We may also need to override *setHandlerParameters*, to get the Backend parameters and pass them to the handler.

 Then, to use it, we just have to add its name in the configuration as usual.